GTNewHorizons/GTNH-Dev-Doc/src/content/docs/minecraft-forge-internals/rendering-state.md

 ---
-title: Treat rendering state as shared state
+title: Treat rendering and block bounds as shared state
-description: Keep Minecraft 1.7.10 renderers isolated, balanced, and inexpensive per frame.
+description: Keep Minecraft 1.7.10 renderers and block bounds isolated, balanced, and predictable.
 ---

 :::caution[Render state is shared]